ZIYU-DEEP/Awesome-Autoencoders-for-Representation-Learning/README.md

 <br>

 **Semi-Supervised Learning of the Electronic Health Record for Phenotype Stratification** [[link](https://www.sciencedirect.com/science/article/pii/S153204641630140X)]
-Brett K. Beaulieu-Jonesab, Casey S.Green
+Brett K. Beaulieu-Jonesab, Casey S. Green
 *Journal of Biomedical Informatics, 2016*
 > This paper uses the enoising autoencoder with the random forest classifier to predict survival rates of patients.
 <br>